 Before joining the Department of Commerce, Mr. Kinkoph held multiple executive roles in the communications industry as well as in the public and private sectors as a telecommunications policy expert.
-Most recently, Mr. Kinkoph was Vice President of Operations at Soundpath Conferencing where he was responsible for all sales, marketing, and customer service operations.
+He served as Vice President of Operations at Soundpath Conferencing where he was responsible for all sales, marketing, and customer service operations.
 His private sector experience also includes serving in senior regulatory and policy roles at XO Communications, Nextlink, and LCI.

 Mr. Kinkoph earned his M.A. in Administration from Central Michigan University and his B.S. in Telecommunication Management from Ohio University.